-- Providing multiple populations with health education materials (i.e. HIV, STI, and pre-exposure prophylaxis – PrEP);
+- Health education materials (i.e. HIV, STI, and pre-exposure prophylaxis – PrEP);

-- Free and confidential HIV testing, risk reduction counseling and education;
+- Free and confidential HIV/HEP-C screening, risk reduction counseling, and education;

 - Condom distribution;

-- Providing linkage to care: case management care, supportive services, and treatment
+- Linkage to care: case management care, supportive services, and treatment

 HIV 101 Education (free)

 Provides comprehensive HIV 101 prevention presentations to educate, raise awareness and remove stigma and discrimination associated with HIV/AIDS status.
 The goal of the presentation is to educate individuals about prevention of transmission of HIV.
 Please call to schedule a free HIV 101 education presentation to learn more about ways to prevent HIV infection.

 HIV prevention program includes HIV testing, counseling and referrals to health care providers, condom distribution.
 In 20 minutes know your status with Rapid HIV test.

 HCV testing is provided to high-risk individuals, counseling, and referrals to healthcare providers.
 In 20 minutes know your results with Rapid HCV test.